legendgp7/travel/README.md

 # travel
 Travel fast in my Mac
-Add a list_dir file with preset path.
+Add a file 'list_dir' with preset path to the folder 'travel'.
 Add the following shell script to '\~/.zshrc' or '\~/.bashrc'

 ```shell